machinelearning2014/deepthoughtai-evo-site/paper.md

 - **M3 — DERIVE:** Call `maths_problem stage=derive` to record claims, lemmas, case splits, and construction/exclusion evidence.

 - **M4 — VERIFY:** Optionally `verify_step`, then `verify_final` with final_claim, confirm=true, and evidence_mode (derivation/construction/exclusion/both/auto).
-For formal complexity, include successful lean4_exec evidence.
+For formal complexity, include successful lean4_exec evidence. **CRITICAL GATE:** The answer-time gate checks for `maths_problem stage=verify_final` before accepting SOLVED.
+Skipping verify_final — even if the derivation is complete — causes the EVO gate to downgrade the answer to INCOMPLETE.
+The mid-loop workflow enforcement injects corrective feedback with per-step retry budgets if the agent attempts to finalize before verification.

 - **M5 — ANSWER:** Synthesize with required sections: Direct Answer, Status, Problem Model, Mathematical Argument, Verification, Assumptions Used, Remaining Limits.

 **Evidence:** Computational/symbolic evidence is the primary verification authority.
 Web tools are blocked for MATHS tier — the model must construct derivations, not look them up.
+The `maths_problem` stage controller enforces sequential workflow compliance: answers claiming SOLVED without passing `verify_final` are automatically downgraded to INCOMPLETE by the EVO gate system, with per-step retry budgets preventing earlier workflow stages from exhausting the budget for later ones.

 ### 3.5 REASON Workflow